thunderbird/webext-examples/sobriety/readme.md

 ## Sobriety

-This extension shows one way to use the `compose.onBeforeSend` event added in Thunderbird 74, although due to some bugs it won't work until Thunderbird 75.
+This extension shows one way to use the `compose.onBeforeSend` event added in Thunderbird 74, although due to some bugs it won't work until Thunderbird 74 beta 2.

 In `background.js` the extension listens for `onBeforeSend` events, opening a `composeAction` popup in the composition window that fired the event.
 If the user is not sober enough to correctly answer